huggingface/community-events/jax-controlnet-sprint/README.md

 ## Communication

 All important communication will take place on our Discord server.
 Join the server using [this link](https://hf.co/join/discord).
-After you join the server, take the Diffusers role in #role-assignment channel and head to `#jax-diffusers-ideas` channel to share your idea as a forum post.
-To sign up for participation, fill out [this form](https://forms.gle/tqbrG1KDEXSGTwFP9) and we will give you access to two more Discord channels on discussions and technical support, and access to TPUs.
+After you join the server, take the Diffusers role in `#role-assignment` channel and head to `#jax-diffusers-ideas` channel to share your idea as a forum post.
+To sign up for participation, fill out the [signup form] and we will give you access to two more Discord channels on discussions and technical support, and access to TPUs.
 Important announcements of the Hugging Face, Flax/JAX, and Google Cloud team will be posted in the server.
 The Discord server will be the central place for participants to post about their results, share their learning experiences, ask questions and get technical support in various obstacles they encounter.